 The Real Living Wage is an hourly wage rate based on the cost of living.
 It is independently calculated on an annual basis, based on a basket of household goods and services.
-Please note that funded projects taking place within the nine boroughs of the Charity’s Beneficial Area* should apply for salaries at the London Living Wage of £10.85 per hour, as a minimum.
-This is higher than the Government’s National Living Wage (£8.72 per hour for over 25s) which is based on average earnings, rather than what families need to live.
+Please note that funded projects taking place within the nine boroughs of the Charity’s Beneficial Area* should apply for salaries at the London Living Wage of £11.05 per hour, as a minimum.
+This is higher than the Government’s National Living Wage (£9.50 for over 23s) which is based on average earnings, rather than what families need to live.

 When did John Lyon’s Charity start to implement the Real Living Wage?

 John Lyon’s Charity was one of the first 30 funders to commit to the Real Living Wage.
 This has applied to all new applications since 5th November 2018.
-Click here to visit our frequently asked questions.
+Click here to see our Frequently Asked Questions (FAQ).